 APPLICATION

-A snack is generally a cereal-based ready-to-eat treat, mostly savoury, to grab and eat on the go.
+A snack is generally a cereal-based ready-to-eat treat, primarily savoury, to grab and eat on the go.
 Although simple in principle, the process delivers its best when finely adjusted.

 Updated Aug 08, 2021 - 10 min Read